roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 In order to experiment easier and visualise the flow of commands to be issued to MQTT, I created a 'quick and dirty' Node-RED flow. (see flow below).

-node-RED flow
+node-RED flow (flow.json)
 ----
-This connects to mqtt broker - so if re-using this flow, be sure to change any mqtt publish/subscribe nodes to reflect your own mqtt broker IP and/or authorisation.
+This connects to a local mqtt broker - so if re-using this flow, be sure to change any mqtt publish/subscribe nodes to reflect your own mqtt broker IP and/or authorisation.

-Also note that the flow incorporates flows to enable Domoticz thermostats/switches to be updated by node-RED.
+Also note that it incorporates flows to enable Domoticz thermostats/switches to be updated by node-RED.
 These nodes may be deleted if not using Domoticz.

 NOTES on SLR2/SLT2 functionality
 ----

-Note that there is additional functionality built in to the SLR2/SLT2 pair which at present cannot be overridden by external control.
+There is additional functionality built in to the Hive Active SLR2/SLT2 pair which at present cannot be overridden by external control.

-The SLR2 controls the switch timing of the CH/HW relays in the case of rapid CH/HW command switching. ie. In order to protect a connected boiler from rapid switching of these signals resulting in possible damage, a delay is built in to the SLR2 meaning that the controller goes into a mode where the relay LED status indicators flash to indicate that there will be a delay before the physical activation/deactivation of the appropriate relay.
+The SLR2 controls the switch timing of the CH/HW relays in the case of rapid CH/HW command switching. ie. In order to protect a connected boiler from rapid switching of these signals resulting in possible damage, a delay is built in to the SLR2.
+This mean that the controller goes into a mode where the relay LED status indicators flash to indicate that there will be a delay before the physical activation/deactivation of the appropriate relay.
+The relay switch delay is around 30 seconds

 The SLR2/SLT2 combination supports CH/HW scheduling that may be programmed into the thermostat by a sequence of button presses.
-This functionality is not important to me.
-I also believe that Zigbee2MQTT would require the addition of new 'endpopints' to allow the programming from mqtt
+This functionality is not important to me as this is done from my home automation software (Domoticz).
+I also believe that zigbee2MQTT would require the addition of new 'endpopints' to allow the programming of this schedule from mqtt.

-When setting the heat control to off, the CH thermostat automatically switches to 1 deg C for the SLR2/SLT2 combination.
+When setting the heat control to 'off', the CH thermostat setpoint automatically switches to 1 deg C for the SLR2/SLT2 combination.
 I believe this is a 'frost stat' function automatically supported by the SLR2/SLT2 combination.